Hiwonder-docs/PuppyPi/source/docs/9_motion_control.md

 rosed puppy_control puppy_demo.py
 ```

 ④ You can find the code calling the gait at the location indicated in the following image.
 The program is default to execute Trot gait, therefore we need to modify the program.
-Press "i" key to enter editing mode
+Press "**i**" key to enter editing mode

 <img src="../_static/media/chapter_9/section_13/image11.png"  />